 Hawk Host’s knowledgebase can be reached through a section titled as “Help Desk”, where you can submit a ticket or check out the latest news.
 The knowledgebase itself utilizes a customary user-friendly layout and features a total of 207 articles, most of which are pretty easy-to-understand.

-Although both hosts can be described as a good deal to first-time users, Hostinger (opens in new tab) has web hosting solutions that are richer in terms of features than Hawk Host’s.
+Although both hosts can be described as a good deal to first-time users, Hostinger has web hosting solutions that are richer in terms of features than Hawk Host’s.
 Both of them include free SSL, one-click installer, automated backups and drag-and-drop website builder (though it is not free with Hostinger), among other things.
 However, with Hostinger you’ll get a free domain registration with all plans except with the cheapest one (and the second cheapest goes for $2.59 per month, which is pretty pocket-friendly as well), while there is no free domain with Hawk Host.
-In addition to this, Hostinger has Minecraft server hosting (opens in new tab) as an option for all the enthusiasts out there, while Hawk Host doesn’t.
+In addition to this, Hostinger has one of the best Minecraft server hosting services as an option for all the enthusiasts out there, while Hawk Host doesn’t.

 Hawk Host’s beginner-friendly shared hosting plan is a bit cheaper than the one HostGator has on the offer, but both of them provide an attractive list of unlimited features, free domain and website transfer, easy installs, free SSL, standard money-back guarantee and free website builder.
 However, HostGator can provide its users with fully dedicated servers, while with Hawk Host one would have to settle with semi-dedicated ones.